 Once we get the header / line codes, business need to map those to user friendly messages with IW.
-(XCNG-158)
+(XCNG-161)

 What are the rules to decide whether the customer sees stock information for all the 15 divisions and transfers circle or just few?
-(XCNG-157)
+(XCNG-157) JIRA Updated

 Assumptions